ArcticSnow/TopoPyScale/README.md

     - [ ] add metadata to the newly created dataset (variable name, units, etc)
     - [ ] try to rewrite function to skip for loop using the power of zarray
     - [ ] check against previous implementation of TopoScale
 - `fetch_era5.py`:
   - [x] swap `parallel` for [`from multiprocessing import Pool`](https://docs.python.org/3/library/multiprocessing.html)  when launch downloads simulstaneously
   - [x] figure out in which case to use other function tpmm and other? how to integrate them?
+  - [ ] add routine to fetch ERA5 preliminary (1950 - 1979) for dates prior to 1980
 - `topo_param.py`:
     - [x] add routine to sample dem or var at any given point.
 Do it for Horizons
     - [x] change aspect to have 0 as south. (same convention as in horizon)